SaladLab/Unity3D.UselessAttributeStripper/docs/SampleCase.md

 This project heavily depends on coroutine and that makes app DLL to contain a lot of attributes. (check [UnderTheHood](./UnderTheHood.md).)
-After building app, size of app and sections inside are checked.
+After building app without this tool, size of app and sections inside are checked.

 Size of executable: 151,795,952 bytes (compressed to 40,210,173 bytes)
 ```